Amstrups/TS_ProjectAPI/README.md

 ## Build

-**The following docker-commands are all required to be run in the root directory of the application**
+**The following docker-commands are all required to be run in the root directory of the application.**

 Before the application can run, you will have to build the image by running the following command, replacing "your-preferred-image-name":